 I try not to take pictures of other thru-hikers, mainly out of respect for their privacy, so instead I will just write about some of the more memorable characters I’ve met on the trail so far.
 In case you didn’t know, it is commonplace for thru-hikers to adopt a “trail name”.
 Sometimes these names describe some obvious physical trait, sometimes they tell a story, sometimes they are just a silly nonsense word that is easy to remember.
 Here are some examples: Dirty Girl, Glitter, Nature, Legs, Mr. Green, Miles, Wilderness Bob, Doc, Mowgli, Tarzan, Topo, Rewind, Rock Bottom, etc. Keep in mind that that list of names wouldn’t include all the names I would here even in a single day.
 Some names are crazy, some are funny, and some are meaningful, but all are memorable.
 That’s the point.
 My trail name is “Coaster” because of the coast-to-coast walk I did and because I walk slowly. but walk for a long time.
 The unofficial motto of every thru-hiker is “hike your own hike” and we all do just that.
 Some folks carry 60+ pound packs and walk an average of 10 miles a day, others carry only 15 pounds and walk 30-40 miles a day.
 Some carry light packs and walk few miles, some carry heavy packs and manage to keep their average above 25 miles a day.
 Everyone does it differently, but ultimately we are all walking the same trail and I have yet to meet a thru-hiker and won’t jump at any opportunity to be helpful in whatever way they can.
 We all eat like garbage disposals and most of us have gotten lost at some point or another, but the challenges we face bind us all together.
 I could go on for days about every one of the people I’ve met, but I’ll save that for the Dudetrek book if it ever comes around.

 Words cannot describe the beauty I have seen these past few weeks, so I will stop my writing here and leave you with my favorite landscape photos I’ve taken.
-If you’d like to see all of my photos, visit my Pacific Crest Trail Pictures Page and see everything in full size.
+If you’d like to see all of my photos and videos, visit my Pacific Crest Trail Pictures Page and see everything in full size.